-Li Tzar Kai, Richard has a personal interest in 75,240 shares in each of CK Hutchison and CK Asset.
-His father Li Ka-shing is the settlor of certain discretionary trusts of which the discretionary beneficiaries are, inter alia, Li Tzar Kuoi, Victor and himself.
-Such discretionary trusts hold units in certain unit trusts (together "LKS Trusts").
-The LKS Trusts are interested in certain shares of CK Hutchison and CK Asset.
+Li Tzar Kai, Richard has a personal interest in 75,240 shares in each of CK Hutchison and CK Asset, and is one of the discretionary beneficiaries of certain discretionary trusts which hold units in unit trusts ("Family Trusts").
+The Family Trusts are interested in certain shares of CK Hutchison and CK Asset.
 Certain businesses of CK Hutchison and CK Asset may compete with certain aspects of the businesses of the Group during the year.